 So what you want to do is focus on nose breathing only and optimize your metabolism (to increase CO2 production).
 If you feel anxious, focus on deep breaths.
-Once you have inhaled, hold the breath for a few seconds and then exhale slowly.
+Once you have inhaled, hold your breath for a few seconds and then exhale slowly.
 Do this for about 4-6 times and you’ll feel a lot better.

 #10 Avoid opioids

-Gluten, milk, rice, spinach, soy, cocoa and a few other foods are sources of opioid receptor ligands that can activate the opioid receptor (R), but milk and gluten are the two most potent opioid agonists.
+Gluten, milk, rice, spinach, soy, cocoa and a few other foods are sources of natural opioids that can activate the opioid receptor (R), but A1 milk and gluten are the two most potent opioid agonists.

 #11 Lower inflammation

 To see if you have inflammation, check your hsCRP.
 If it’s above 0.6, there might be some low-grade inflammation going on somewhere in your body.
 You can also take a deeper dive and test for IL-6, which is a potent prolactin inducer.

 - Excess iron and other heavy metals, such as mercury, lead, cadmium, copper, etc.

 - Nutritional deficiencies, such as zinc, selenium, fat-soluble vitamins, etc.

 Vitamin E, aspirin, anti-oxidant-rich foods, vitamin D, methylene blue, androgens, vitamin C, NAC, glutathione, etc., will help to lower inflammation and prolactin.

 Eating gut-irritating foods is often also a major cause of inflammation.
 Gut irritation and inflammation can be induced by allergic foods, such as dairy, eggs, gluten, pre-biotic rich foods (high FODMAP), rough fibers, eating under stress, not chewing properly, SIBO, SIFO, or some other sort of parasitic or bacterial infection.